Summary

 into a single document called 'Report Summaries' on my Desktop."

-This task exercises several Cowork capabilities — local file access, document reading, text generation, and file creation — while being low-stakes enough that you can easily verify the output.
+This task exercises several Cowork capabilities, namely local file access, document reading, text generation, and file creation, while remaining low-stakes enough that the user can readily verify the output.

 - Week 1: Simple file processing and summarization tasks